Growth hacking is not just for Growth Hackers, it’s a mindset. A mindset available to everyone thanks to AARRR funnel.

 Meet the AARRR funnel

-Salespeople talk about it all the time: it’s all about the funnel.
+Salespeople talk about it all the time: it’s all about the growth hacking funnel.
 For growth hackers, this tunnel is called the AARRR funnel which stands for Acquisition, Activation, Retention, Referral and Revenue.

 I would lie if I said I also was not greatly influenced by Neil Patel’s Definitive Guide to Growth Hacking where he sums this AARRR framework into Get Visitors (Acquisition), Activate Members (Activation) and Retain Users (Retention).